-- Bottom scooting: Babies sit on their bottoms and move forward or backward with the help of their arms.
+- Bottom scooting: Babies sit on their bottoms and slide or wriggle from forward or backward with the help of their arms.

 - Sideways scooting: It is also called a crab crawl.
-Infants move sideways, pushing themselves with their hands and darting like a crab.
+Infants move sideways, push their bodies with their hands, and dart like a crab.

 - Rolling: Babies who use this technique move around to different locations by rolling around the floor.
 They use their hands to push and move their body.

 Scooting may often occur around the time when the baby begins crawling.
 A baby may begin crawling as early as six months and may display scooting at this age (3).
 Most babies display scooting between the ages of eight and 12 months, with the average age being nine months (4).